MatthewTe/ETL-Data-Models/README.md

 | String | String| Datetime object | Integer/String | Integer/String | Integer/String |

 ## Cmd Line Ping Extraction and Logging Data Model
+TODO: Add Cmd Line Ping Extraction and Logging Data Model Readme.md
+## Statistical Data Validation Models
+This python package, like most other scripts in this repository will be used in other projects and repository to validate and perform tests on data sets.
+These tests will primarily be for describing the qualities of datasets or for confirming that datasets meet certain criteria for other analysis that will be performed later on in a project.
+### Normality Testing
+The script normaility_testing.py contains various objects and methods for testing if a dataset conforms to a normal or Gaussian distribution.
+It contains methods that perform both visual and statistical tests that indicate whether or not a dataset is normal enough for parametric tests to be performed accurately.

+The tests are stored within an object normality_validation() and are performed upon initialization of the object with the data to be tested in a pandas dataframe.
+The outputs of this object can be grouped into two main categories:
+* Visual
+* Statistical

+The results of the visual tests are output as a matplotlib figure, with each test occurring on the figure within its own axis.

+The results of the statistical tests are compiled into a dataframe as well as a boolean value indicating if a test was significant.
+This dataframe is output to the console.

+The Visual Normality Tests that are performed on the dataset are:
+* Histogram Plots
+* Quantile-Quantile Plot

+The Statistical Tests that are performed on the dataset are:
+* Shapiro-Wilk Test
+* D’Agostino’s K^2 Test
+* Anderson-Darling Test
+* Kolmogorov–Smirnov